ITC SheTrades initiative: Connecting one million women to market by 2020.

 A growing number of credible organisations including SDI International, KAGIDER, PROMPERU, CAWEE and IWCA have already confirmed their place on the platform to verify women entrepreneurs that are members of their networks.
 This functionality will provide a form of reference for women entrepreneurs registered on the App, enhancing their credibility to potential business partners.

 The SheTrades App is the result of the WVEF Tech Challenge 2015.

 The “Women Vendors Exhibition and Forum (WVEF)” is the flagship event of the International Trade Centre* which was held in São Paulo, Brazil, on 2-3 September.
 During WVEF, ITC and partners announced a call to action to support 1 million women entrepreneurs enter international markets by 2020.
 A key element to facilitate this goal is technology.
 Based on that, ITC has teamed up with Google and CI&T to launch an electronic platform on which Women entrepreneurs can register their businesses and increase their visibility to potential buyers.
 Therefore, a global Tech Challenge was launched in July 2015, calling on software developers and other IT and graphic specialists to help create a web/mobile App for women-owned businesses (WOBs) across the world.
 Out of more than 300 competitors, Greenbell Communications (GBC) of Kenya has been chosen as the winner of the Challenge.

 ITC is the joint agency of the World Trade Organization and the United Nations.
 ITC assists small and medium-sized enterprises in developing and transition economies to become more competitive in global markets, thereby contributing to sustainable economic development within the frameworks of the Aid-for-Trade agenda and the United Nations Global Goals.

-About ITC Women and Trade Programme
+About ITC Empowering Women to trade Programme

 - Increase the demand for goods and services supplied by women entrepreneurs;